-- Further survey: Not required at this stage due to low suitability and lack of current evidence. - Precautionary working methods: If demolition or works affecting the structures are planned, a pre-commencement check should be carried out by a suitably experienced and licensed bat ecologist within 24 hours of works.
-Any removal of cladding or roof materials should use hand tools and a soft-strip approach, working progressively to allow escape of any undetected bats. - Toolbox talk: Site operatives should receive an induction on bat protection measures. - Immediate cessation: If any bats are discovered during works, stop work and consult a licensed bat ecologist. - Timing: Avoid major works in peak bat activity season (May-August) and during dawn/dusk where possible.
+- Further survey: Given the negligible-low suitability, absence of evidence, and the demolition of all structures under a precautionary method statement, further survey would not materially alter the assessment of effects and is therefore not considered necessary for determination. - Precautionary working methods: If demolition or works affecting the structures are planned, a pre-commencement check should be carried out by a suitably experienced and licensed bat ecologist within 24 hours of works.
+Any removal of cladding or roof materials should use hand tools and a soft-strip approach, working progressively to allow escape of any undetected bats. - Toolbox talk: Site operatives should receive an induction on bat protection measures. - Immediate cessation: If any bats are discovered during works, stop work and consult a licensed bat ecologist. - Timing: Where practicable, avoid demolition at dawn/dusk; works may proceed in the main bat activity season subject to the precautionary method and ecological supervision.